Policies and Procedures

 - Rathskeller: minimum of one week in advance

-- Kiva, Dining Room, and Ballroom: must be confirmed a minimum of four weeks in advance
+- Kiva, Dining Room, and Ballroom: must be confirmed a minimum of six weeks in advance

 - 7 business days in advance for all buildings with the exception of Cartwright Hall, Rockwell Hall, and Moulton Hall